 1..
 The first time I tried to print a map onto the pebbles it wasn’t very successful.
 The maps came off too easily.
 The second time I used a primer first and the map stayed on.

 I don’t have a laser printer.
 I got my local copy shop, to print my maps for me on to a sheet of A4 paper for a very small cost.

 3. Next, cut out 2 pieces of map one for each side of the stone.
 If using table weights remove the metal clip from the pebble and then cover liberally with Mod Podge and stick the maps to it, face down.

 Once dry, wet the pebble either under a running tap or in a tub of water and rub away the white paper.
-As you rub away the paper, you will see that the map has printed onto the stone.
+As you rub away the paper, you will see that the map has been printed onto the stone.
 Carry on rubbing until all the paper residue has been removed.

 5. Finally, to finish off the map rock keychain, spray with a protective varnish and then add a metal keyring.

 I just love anything with a map on it so I made a few of these keychains.
 One with a road map of Bedford where I currently live.
 The other one with a map of Cardiff for my son who is currently studying there.

 A made a cute personalized wall key holder of my street for my map rock keychains.